Paper GSM Guide

 Over to You

-Understanding how paper weight is measured using the GSM system should make it easier to choose your paper and cardstock at The Paperbox.
+Understanding how paper weight is measured using the GSM system should make it easier to choose your paper and cardstock from The Paperbox.
 If you’re still unsure what paper weight to order for your card or stationery project, you can request a swatch sample pack of our cards in different colours, finishes and GSMs.
 While you’re at it, you can also check out our guide to paper, card and envelope sizes.

 Order your paper supplies, card blanks and envelopes from The Paperbox to get FREE standard UK shipping on select orders.
 We also offer express delivery and next-day delivery for urgent orders.
 The Paperbox also ships to the Republic of Ireland and select parts of Europe.
 Visit our Delivery and Returns page for more details.